 - Buoy Bar - a biker bar with pool tables

-- Brit’s Place - a fine dining establishment
+- Britt’s Place - a fine dining establishment

 - Pop’s Tropigrille - the sign formerly in the parking lot and now in Pop's Tiki proves this chapter

 In 2001, the current ownership group purchased both Pop’s Tropigrille and Urbanek’s Fish Market and merged them to form one restaurant known as Pop’s Sunset Grill, keeping the favorite menu items of both.
 We have focused on maintaining the Old Florida charm while updating and enhancing the property.